JanetYin/ttt/readme.md

 Teacher of the lectures: Kaposi Ambrus

-Tutorials:

- 1. Széles Márk (Kedd 19:30-21:00)
- 2. Luksa Norbert (Szerda 17:45-19:15)
- 3. Luksa Norbert (Szerda 19:30-21:00)

-Contact:

-- Kaposi Ambrus, email: akaposi @ inf.elte.hu (szóköz nélkül).
-- Széles Márk, email: szelesmark @ caesar.elte.hu (szóköz nélkül).
-- Luksa Norbert, email: luksan @ inf.elte.hu (szóköz nélkül).
+Tutorial teachers: Batta Zsolt, Lezsák Domonkos, Végh Tamás

 Requirements:

  * Canvas quiz for each lecture
- * At the beginning of each tutorial a small assignment in the bead system.
-Weekly homeworks in the same system help preparing.
+ * At the beginning of each tutorial a small Agda assignment.
+Weekly homeworks help preparation.
  * Exam on the computer during the exam period.
 [Example exam](https://bitbucket.org/akaposi/ttt/raw/master/exampleExam.agda)

 For the tutorial, you get the following marks according to how many